Centulus/omkar-temp-mail/README.md

 Omkar Temporary Email offers a convenient solution for receiving temporary emails.
-It is particularly useful for automated tasks that require email verification during account creation.

 ## Getting Started
 To get started with Omkar Temp Mail install `omkar-temp-mail` using the following command: